mymarilyn/clickhouse-driver/docs/features.rst

         ...     settings={'max_block_size': 100000}
         ... )

+The reader doesn't have to be consumed to the end: the streamed query is cancelled when the next query starts.

 ``NULL`` values in ``Nullable(T)`` columns are returned as proper Arrow nulls (validity bitmap) and the column keeps its original type.
 For example ``Nullable(Int64)`` is returned as a nullable ``int64`` Arrow